TimonLevy/Domain/18 - Pass The Jerry.md

 + - Tickets that do no belong to the logged on user.
 + - Tickets that were never requested from the DC.
 + - Tickets belonging to honeypots.

+-you can detect a single session with more then one ticket
 ```